How to get insurance salvage cars Oklahoma

 Many people think that salvage cars are impossible to insure because they’ve been damaged so severely that they’ve been totaled and written off once in the past.
-While it’s true that it’s difficult to insure salvage cars with levels of coverage higher than basic liability, it is possible to get higher levels of cover.
+While it’s true that it’s difficult to insure salvage cars with levels of coverage higher than a basic liability, it is possible to get higher levels of cover.

 In fact, here’s what you need to know about the process of retitling and insuring a rebuilt salvage car in Oklahoma.